Cribl Stream & Edge API

 Network Requirements

-The Splunk Search Head must have network connectivity to the Cribl API endpoints.
+The Splunk Search Head must have network connectivity to the Cribl API endpoints (typically HTTPS over port 443).

 Authentication